software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > The Scrum Team's UI Designer's vision is that the implementation could look something like this:
 >
 > ![](/assets/sprint-1-us-1-add-quiz.png)

+{: .note }

+> [GitHub's sub-issues](https://www.youtube.com/watch?v=F42FN6cZmA4) can be used to clarify the user story and task hierarchy.

 {: .important-title }